 Figure 5.2: Principal components analysis as linear combinations to maximize variance accounted for.
 Left: diagram of PCA showing two uncorrelated linear combinations, v1 and v2.
 Right: Geometry of PCA.

-Figure 5.4: Multivariate multiple regression as linear combinations to maximize R squared. … TODO Add vector diagram
+Figure 5.4: Multivariate multiple regression as linear combinations to maximize the R squared for each response variable separately.

 5.2 The General Linear Model